thinpapahlaing/My_Habit_Tracker.app/README.md

 ```

 After running unittest, you will see all 15 tests are passed.
 You can also additionally have a look to CSV files
 which I attached in testing folder at GitHub.
-Those data were utilized For the whole 15 tests.
+Those data were utilized for the whole 15 tests.

 ## Contributing
 Contributions are welcome!